aprilkrg/dental-spa/README.md

 **Import data**

 Importing data from a file is as easy as `import movies from './data/movies'`, as long as our data file exports itself.
+Check that `serviceDetails` is exporting itself.

 **serviceDetails.js**
 ```javascript